poppinace/indexnet_matting/README.md

 <sup>2</sup>Noah's Ark Lab, Huawei Technologies

 ## Updates
-- 7 April 2020: A substantially extented version of this work can be found from [here](https://arxiv.org/abs/1908.09895v2)!
+- 8 June 2020: The [journal version](https://arxiv.org/abs/1908.09895v2) of this work has been accepted to TPAMI!
+We further report many interesting results on other dense prediction tasks and extend our insights on generic upsampling operators.
 - 4 April 2020: Training code is released!
 - 16 Aug 2019: The supplementary material is finalized and released!
 - 5 Aug 2019: Inference code of IndexNet Matting is released!